comododragon/lina/README.md

 * For the version of Lina including the resource estimation, you can use the most recent commit

 **Unless there is a valid reason to use the older repository (e.g. to understand the results from FPT-2019 paper), please use the most recent version for a refined estimation and performance optimisations.**

+### Mark 2

+Lina Mark 2 is an updated version that contains many updates, such as an off-chip memory model.
+This variant is located [here](https://github.com/comododragon/linaii).

 ## Licence